Rights for Workers with Diabetes During the Coronavirus Pandemic

 No. The Americans with Disabilities Act only provides the right to reasonable accommodations for the person with a disability themselves; it does not provide the right to reasonable accommodations for persons who are associated with people with disabilities.
-However, you can request leave under FMLA, EFMLEA, or the EPSLA to care for your loved one, if you qualify.
+However, you can request leave under FMLA to care for your loved one, if you qualify.

 Yes.
 An employer may request reasonable documentation where a disability or the need for reasonable accommodation is not known or obvious.
 But, an employer can only request documentation necessary to establish that the employee has diabetes and to explain why an accommodation is needed.
 In addition, if you have been sick, if your employer has a reasonable belief that you may be unable to perform your job or may pose a direct threat to herself or others, the employer may ask for medical information to make an assessment of your present ability to perform your job and to do so safely.

-This is a new law, passed by Congress and signed into law by the president on March 18, 2020.
-The law temporarily expands FMLA (with the Emergency Family Medical Leave Expansion Act) and temporarily provides additional paid, short-term leave benefits to certain employees (with the Emergency Paid Sick Leave Act).
-Both laws provide leave benefits only related to COVID-19.
-The law takes effect by April 2, 2020.
+This law was passed by Congress and signed into law by the president on March 18, 2020.
+The law temporarily expanded FMLA (with the Emergency Family Medical Leave Expansion Act) and temporarily provided additional paid, short-term leave benefits to certain employees (with the Emergency Paid Sick Leave Act).
+Both laws provided paid leave benefits but only related to COVID-19.
+The law took effect April 2, 2020, but expired December 31, 2020.

 Note: An employer may exclude any employee working for a health care provider or emergency responders from the protections under the FMLA Expansion and Paid Sick Leave portions of the law.